babachir/API-rest-with-symfony2-mini-fantasy-game-/README.md

 The results are important but there is no unique solution, there are various way to pass the tests successfully.
 We prefer a not so perfect solution than no solution at all even if you have to change a little bit the structure of the project.

 **Don't forget that you will have to explain and justify your choices during an interview.
-This exercise is a way to provide discussion material for it.**
+This exercise is mainly a way to provide discussion material for it.**